- Connect to 33 countries

 Travellers benefit from a simple app with good performance even on distant servers

 Buffered is a Hungarian-based VPN service that launched in 2013.
-You can expect great speeds from its best performing servers and reliable access to Netflix and other premium streaming services.
+You can expect great speeds from its best performing servers and reliable access to premium streaming services.
 The number of server locations is fairly limited at 38 but most popular locations are covered.
 We certainly recommend you check your required countries are available as there are a handful of notable omissions, such as Italy for example, that might frustrate you.

 The app itself is fresh, simple and easy on the eye.
 Getting connected is straightforward and settings are streamlined.
 We love that it’s based on OpenVPN rather than less secure protocols but would have liked the option of using those protocols as they do have their uses.
 The lack of dedicated mobile apps is frustrating (although there are workarounds) at this price point but for desktop and laptop users, Buffered is an attractive option.

 There are some handy utilities bundled in the app, such as the port scanning feature and connection testing tool, which increase the value for money.

 Buffered performed very well in our speed and performance tests, with outstanding results on UK and French servers.
 The US server performance was not quite in the same league but delivered more than enough performance to stream HD video or download large files.
 Also encouraging was above average performance on distant servers, such as Australia and Brazil.
 The only real disappointment was the German server performance, which was well below par, albeit just enough to manage high quality streaming.

 |Tested and working with||Facebook, Netflix, Google-Gmail, BBC iPlayer, Pandora, Youtube||Netflix, BBC iPlayer, Gaming, Torrenting, Facebook, Twitter, Google-Gmail, Kodi||BBC iPlayer, Facebook, Torrenting, Google-Gmail, Gaming, Twitter|